TarikSeyceri/ClientLocator.js/README.md

 # ClientLocator.js

-This script is used to redirect a client to a specific URL, but also at the same time, it captures client's location information and sends it to the backend for storage.
-The purpose of this tool is to collect visitor's location details using JavaScript and some APIs.
-The collected data can be used for analytics, security, or personalization purposes.
+This script is developed to redirect clients to a dynamically specified URL while simultaneously capturing their location information and sending it to the backend for storage.
+The collected data can be utilized for analytical and personalization purposes.

 ## Features